2025 Drinking Water Quality Report

 Water System Number: NC 03-43-025

-Our goal is to provide our customers with safe and dependable drinking water.
-Town staff continually seeks to improve the water quality and to protect our water resources.
-We are committed to ensuring the quality of our customer's water.
+Our constant goal is to provide you with a safe and dependable supply of drinking water.
+We are committed to ensuring the quality of our customers' water.
 We want our valued customers to be fully informed about their water utility.

 What EPA Wants You to Know